Jacques Villeneuve: Renault and Sauber (2004–2006)

 Villeneuve took a sabbatical after BAR released him.
 He thought of taking up NASCAR as a new challenge, but no teams approached him.
-After speaking to senior officials from BAR and Williams, Villeneuve believed that they would want to resign him to their respective teams, but neither move occurred.
+After speaking to senior officials from BAR and Williams, Villeneuve believed that they would want to re-sign him to their respective teams, but neither move occurred.
 When he realised no competitive team would employ him, he and Pollock met Sauber team owner Peter Sauber in Hinwil in mid-2004.
 Impressed with Sauber's professionalism, he signed a two-year contract the next month to drive for Sauber from the 2005 season and help them attract new sponsors and partners.